Navigate This Page

 Signs of abuse can be hard to see from afar, and behavioral changes associated with increasing age and declining health can be difficult to distinguish from changes caused by abuse.

 If you or a loved one suspect that a nursing home facility is engaging in abusive or negligent practices, help is available.
-Below are some resources that can assist you in identifying nursing home abuse and neglect and how to take action when it occurs:
+Below are some resources that can assist you in identifying potential types of nursing home abuse and neglect and how to take action when it occurs:

 - Medicare reporting